 Authors: Hassine Saidane

 Abstract.
-Optimization of relevant concepts such as action or utility functions enabled the derivation of theories and laws in some scientific fields such as physics and economics.
-This fact suggested that the problem of the location of the Riemann Zeta Function’s (RZF) nontrivial zeros can be addressed in a mathematical programming framework.
+The optimization of theoretical concepts such as action or utility functions enabled the derivation of important theories and laws in some scientific fields such as physics and economics.
+These breakthroughs suggested that the problem of the location of the Riemann Zeta Function’s (RZF) nontrivial zeros can be similarly addressed in a mathematical programming framework.
 Using a constrained nonlinear optimization formulation of the problem, we prove that RZF’s nontrivial zeros are located on the critical line, thereby confirming the Riemann Hypothesis.
-This result is a direct implication of the Kuhn-Tucker necessary optimality conditions for the formulated nonlinear program.
-Keywords: Riemann Zeta function, Riemann Hypothesis, Optimization, Kuhn-Tucker conditions.
+This result is a direct implication of the Karush-Kuhn-Tucker optimality conditions associated with the formulated nonlinear program.
+Keywords: Riemann Zeta function, Riemann Hypothesis, Constrained Optimization, Kuhn-Tucker conditions.